 All users who installed this antivirus had it carefully monitored online activity.
 Every click made on a web page, browsing history and time spent on a page was stored below a unique ID of each user.
 It is true that the IP address or email address were not stored, but based on this ID, Avast could do a user analysis.
 The collected data was handled by a subsidiary, called Jumpshot, which later sold data collected from users Avast.

 The upshot is that Avast users were urgently required to uninstall spyware and adware detected by antivirus, while their software did the same.
 Weird approach.

 In conclusion, before installing an antivirus, you must carefully analyze the offers with low prices and free.
 In order for an antivirus to be able to protect your computer, it assumes that your computer will take on a fairly large range of system and personal file privileges.

 Which is the safest antivirus for Windows?

 The best antivirus for Windows 10, is the user.
-Avoid downloading "hack" applications, accessing torrents and clicking on all ads and "warning messages"Which tell you on a large and colorful font, that once X software is installed on your PC it will be devoured and transformed into a rocket.
+Avoid downloading "hack" applications, accessing torrents and clicking on all ads andwarning messages”Which tell you in a large and colorful font that once X software is installed on your PC it will be devirused and will turn into a rocket.